gafoo173/calco/README.md

 ```bash
 pip install calco
 ```
-Or visit the official website for full installation instructions and downloadable builds:
+Or visit the website to download from direct links
 👉 https://calcolib.netlify.app/
 ---